MortenEngberg/MortenEngberg/README.md

 - 👨‍🎓 I have a MScIT in IT, Communication and Organisation from Aarhus BSS - Aarhus University
 - 👨‍💻 I'm a Junior Test Consultant at Key2Quality
 - 👀 I’m interested in QA, software testing, AI and digital business development
+- 📃 TMAP certified
-- 🌱 I’m currently learning TMAP 🐛
+- 🌱 I’m currently studying for ISTQB Foundation
 - 📫 How to reach me - morten.engberg@outlook.com / https://dk.linkedin.com/in/mortenengberg

 <!---